Patient & Family Handbook

 - 2nd Tuesday of each month, 6:00 - 8:00 pm

 - Contact: Mike Henley: 410-448-6307

 - 3rd Wednesday of each month, 6:00 pm

 - 4th Tuesday of each month, 6:00 pm - 7:00 pm

 - Contact: Gwen Alexander: 410-448-6311

-The NextSteps program is designed for a patient that struggleing with the ups and downs of recovery.
-It is an 2 hour class that meets once a week for 8 weeks.
-It is based on the principles of self-management.
+The NextSteps program is designed for a patient that struggling with the ups and downs of recovery.
+NextSteps is a 2 hour class that meets once a week for 8 weeks and is based on the principles of self-management.
 The self-management approach to health recognizes that YOU play the most important role in your recovery.

-Some benefits to participating in the NextSteps Program are being better prepared to handle ups and downs as you progress towards recovery, learning from the experiences of other survivors, and enjoying yourself and enjoying your life.
+As a participant in the NextSteps Program, you will be better prepared to handle ups and downs as you progress towards recovery.
+You will learn from the experiences of other survivors and will focus on enjoying yourself and enjoying your life.